Bushveldt Carbineers: Background

-The 320-strong regiment was formed in February 1901 and commanded by an Australian, Colonel R. W. Lenehan.
-It was based at Pietersburg, 260 kilometres north-east of Pretoria, and saw action in the Spelonken region of northern Transvaal, during 1901–1902.

-About two-fifths of the regiment's members had previously belonged to units recruited in Australia.
-The BVC also included about 40 Boers, who had been recruited at internment camps; among the members of the BVC, these Boers were known as "joiners".
+The 320-strong regiment was formed on 21 February 1901 and commanded by an Australian, Colonel R. W. Lenehan, who had previously served in the New South Wales Mounted Rifles.
+The BVC was garrisoned at Pietersburg, 260 kilometers north-east of Pretoria, and saw action in the Spelonken region of the Northern Transvaal, from April–December 1901.
+The BVC also included 40 Boers who had been recruited at internment camps.^{:362} These Boers were known as the National Scouts, also called hands-uppers (Afrikaans: hensoppers) among the Boers or joiners amongst the British.